Cognigy/Documentation/docs/en/docs/ai/flow-nodes/services/http-request.md

 !!! note "Note"
     The key-value pairs must be of type text.
 Data is not supported.

-When using the Interaction Panel you can inspect the response in the "Interaction Panel" INFO tab.
+When using the Interaction Panel, you can inspect the response in the **INFO** tab.

 ## DELETE Requests
 <div class="divider"></div>